 The lack of early external monitoring data for Mallinckrodt reflects the novelty of the uranium processing industry, the provisional nature of early uranium activities at Mallinckrodt, and the assumption that airborne exposure was the primary hazard.
 The implementation of a more comprehensive health and safety program at the end of the war and in the early post-war period led to questions about external doses that previously had gone unmeasured.
 This resulted in the publication of the AEC report "An Estimate of Cumulative Multiple Exposures to Radioactive Materials, Mallinckrodt Chemical Works Plants 4 and 6, July 1942 to October 1949" (AEC 1950a).
 AEC's results are not quoted here for two reasons.
 First, in dose reconstruction different assumptions are made than AEC made.
-Second, the study develops cumulative dose data, but unfortunately does not apply it to individual workers or distinct work groups, while doses applied to individual workers for dose reconstructors should rely on recorded doses for actual worker or worker groups.
-However, dose reconstructors should be aware of this report in the case of workers who began MED/AEC work before film badges were routinely worn and for whom AEC's "back-calculation" estimate may be found listed in dose records as simply an accumulated dose for the pre-monitoring period of operation.
+Second, the study develops cumulative dose data, but unfortunately does not apply it to individual workers or distinct work groups, while doses applied to individual workers for dose reconstruction should rely on recorded doses for actual worker or worker groups.
+However, dose reconstructors should be aware of this report.